-Offered by the Kogod School of Business, the MS in Accounting program provides advanced study for students with undergraduate accounting degrees who seek a fifth year of professional education to satisfy 150-hour CPA licensure requirements.
+Offered by the Kogod School of Business, the Accounting (MS) program provides advanced study for students with undergraduate accounting degrees who seek a fifth year of professional education to satisfy 150-hour CPA licensure requirements.
 The program is also sufficiently flexible to prepare both students with non-accounting undergraduate business degrees and those with non-business undergraduate degrees for accounting careers in a variety of organizational settings.
-The program may be completed on a full- or part-time basis.
+The program may be completed on a full- or part-time basis.,

 Admission to the Program